 The head support comes with a weighted pack that can be hung over the back of the head support and will hold it lightly in place so that it will not slide down.
-Again, we have not tried this because this attachment option was not viable with out car seat and we instead use the attachment straps that hooked around the head-rest of the child car seat.
+Again, we have not tried this because this attachment option was not needed with our car seat and we instead use the attachment straps that hooked around the head-rest of the child car seat.

 Comments and recommendations.

-First of all if you want to keep you baby or toddler (in fact kids of any age) nice and peaceful as they sleep and prevent their heads flopping forward then get a Sandini head support.
+First of all, if you want to keep your baby or toddler (in fact kids of any age) nice and peaceful as they sleep and prevent their heads flopping forward then get a Sandini head support.
 They have different sizes as well as heat-transfer materials to choose from.
 We have the standard black SleepFix design in small and we love it.
 We have never noticed any excess heat around the neck and the head is always supported.

 One problem [slight] we have is when we first connect the head support.
 When not in use you pull the two sections apart and move them out of the way.
 The recommended position is to pull them up to the top of the fixation straps which is what we do.
 However, we cannot put them on our daughter when she is awake because she does not like it around her neck and just tries to pull it off.

 Finally, while our daughter is [kind of] OK when she wakes up with the head support on, she can at times be a little agitated.
 So this is something else for you to consider if driving alone.
-My wife can simply pull the head support part and all is good but if I was driving alone I would need to pull over to sort it out.
+My wife can simply pull the head support apart and all is good but if I was driving alone I would need to pull over to sort it out.